meeting Geoff Shattock

 least I’ve got someone to blame it on.
 Here was something to aspire to:

-who got homicidal while preparing talks on stress management.
+who could get homicidal while preparing talks on stress management.
 His

 ability I also found compelling - I knew I could safely stand alongside